Lord Robert Baden Powell

 The Mission of Scouting

-tribute to the education of young people, through a value system based on the Scout Promise and Law, to help build a better world where people are self-fulfilled as individuals and play a constructive role in society.
+The mission of Scouting is to contribute to the education of young people, through a value system based on the Scout Promise and Law, to help build a better world where people are self-fulfilled as individuals and play a constructive role in society.
 This is achieved by:

 involving them throughout their formative years in a non-formal educational process